Where can movers find the lowest electricity rates in the U.S.?

 Biggest risers and fallers

 Electricity rate pricing isn’t static, and it can change substantially from quarter to quarter.
-For example, rates in Delaware fell 9.7 percent from the fourth quarter of 2017 to the first quarter of 2018; and they rose 11.6 percent in Rhode Island during the same period.
-Nationally, they decreased 1.4 percent.
+For example, rates in Arizona jumped 7.6 percent from the first quarter of 2018 to the second quarter; and they fell 3.1 percent in California during the same period.
+Nationally, they rose 3.7 percent.

-Following are the states with the largest decreases from 2017 Q4 to 2018 Q1:
+Following are the states with the largest inreases from 2018 Q1 to Q2:

-These are the eight states where rates increased:
+These are the five states where rates decreased:

 Allconnect® will report on quarterly changes in rates and their impacts on residential customers.
 You also can get monthly updates of electricity rates by state.